 The intensity of sound waves can add up like the heights of waves can add up when they meet.
 As long as the plane moves slower than the sound waves it creates, the waves remain circumscribed within each other without their energy adding up.

 But when the plane reaches the speed of sound, while generating new waves from its current position, the waves which have the same phase come together, accumulate in front of it and the pressure rises suddenly forming a shock wave.
 Then the pressure decreases along the plane to rise again suddenly at the level of the tail of the plane.
 These two overpressures cause two sonic booms so close together that our ear only hears one.
 This bang is not heard by passengers because the pressure shock behind the plane cannot catch up with the plane.
 The shock waves then propagate in a cone called the Mach cone.

 When the speed of the plane exceeds Mach 1, it crosses in an instant the compressed air barrier which had formed in front of it, this is what is called the sound barrier.
 The shock wave produced causes the surrounding air to undergo sudden variations in pressure and temperature.
-It happens that the temperature of the air drops below the dew point, the water vapor contained in the air then condenses into fine droplets forming a cloud which accompanies the plane in its supersonic flight as in the photo below. attached.
+It happens that the temperature of the air drops below the dew point, the water vapor contained in the air then condenses into fine droplets forming a cloud which accompanies the plane in its supersonic flight as in the photo.

 | || |